David Benveniste

 David "Beno" Benveniste is an American entrepreneur from Beverly Hills, California.
-He is CEO of Velvet Hammer Music and Management Group, which represents Grammy Award-winning and nominated artists that includes; System Of A Down, Korn, Deftones, AFI, Avenged Sevenfold, Alice in Chains, and more.
-VHMGMT also has a publishing branch and record label, to which OneRepublic was signed.
+He is CEO and founder of Velvet Hammer Music and Management Group, which represents Grammy Award-winning and nominated artists that includes; System of a Down, Korn, Deftones, Incubus, Avenged Sevenfold, Alice in Chains, AFI, and more.
+Velvet Hammer also has a publishing branch and record label, to which OneRepublic was signed.
+Beno is also the co-creator of Sick New World Festival, which launched in partnership with Live Nation on May 13, 2023 to a sold out crowd of 65,000 fans in Las Vegas, Nevada.
+The festival sold out within hours of the on-sale.
+The second annual Sick New World took place on April 27, 2024, which boasted another immediate sell out, on the on-sale for the event at Las Vegas Festival Grounds.
+Sick New World is proving to be the biggest, most impactful and culturally relevant rock show in the country.
+“I don’t manage conventionally, I manage spiritually, through vision, energy, belief, hope and just straight will.”

 Beno has also amassed a prolific collection of street art and pop art, and is a luxury real estate investor.

 Early life and education

 Beno attended Beverly Hills High School and graduated from Annenberg School of Communication and Journalism at the University of Southern California.

 As alma mater, Beno continues to give back to USC by speaking to students and challenging them to think beyond the current music industry business models.
 "When it comes to guest speakers at USC Thornton's Music Industry program, Beno is definitely a headliner", offers chairman of the Music Industry Program, Michael K. Garcia.